berty/www.berty.tech/bertytech/content/privacy-policy/index.md

 #### Android permissions

-On Android 11 or lower, to use the Bluetooth API, an application [must ask for location permission](https://developer.android.com/guide/topics/connectivity/bluetooth/permissions#declare-android11-or-lower), even if the application does not seek to locate the user.
+On Android 11 or lower, an application [must ask for location permission](https://developer.android.com/guide/topics/connectivity/bluetooth/permissions#declare-android11-or-lower) to use the Bluetooth API, even if the application does not seek to locate the user.

 In the case of the Berty application, to use the Proximity transport on Android, the user will need to grant the location permission event if Berty Technologies does not collect nor share the user's location data in any way.